Share this post:

 Wesson remained actively involved in the firm until his death, playing a heavy role in developing the Smith & Wesson hammerless revolvers and the Smith & Wesson .38 Military & Police Series (the final iteration of which, the Model of 1905 Fourth Change, was later renamed the Model 10).
 This revolver has been in continual production for over a century and became a favorite with countless police forces and militaries around the world.

 While the revolver ruled the frontier streets of 19th century America, the lever action rifle was king of the open range, and the practical groundwork for the famous Winchester rifles started with Benjamin Tyler Henry.
-Many elements of Henry’s concepts originated with Walther Hunt and Lewis Jennings, which Horace Smith and Daniel Wesson refined in their Volcanic designs.
+Many elements of Henry’s concepts originated with Walther Hunt, Lewis Jennings, and other early inventors who created guns based on the principles which Horace Smith and Daniel Wesson later refined in their Volcanic designs.
 But Henry’s improvements made the idea commercially viable.